 POA, or Power of Attorney, is a legal document granting authority to an appointed agent.
 This agent can manage various matters on behalf of the principal, ensuring the principal’s needs and preferences are met.
 When well-drafted, POA documents avoid disruptions in the principal’s affairs.

-- General POA: Grants broad powers, enabling the agent to handle a wide range of matters like financial transactions and property management.
+- General POA: This POA grants broad powers, enabling the agent to handle a wide range of matters, such as financial transactions and property management.
 It’s often used when the principal is unavailable temporarily.

 - Durable POA: Remains in effect even if the principal becomes incapacitated.
 It’s a reliable option for long-term planning regarding financial and healthcare decisions.